 TLDR

 Massachusetts has approximately 2,400 licensed childcare establishments regulated by the Department of Early Education and Care (EEC) under 606 CMR 7.00.
-Centers billing subsidy through the Child Care Financial Assistance (CCFA) program need attendance records that satisfy EEC's voucher and contracted-slot documentation requirements — a format detail that generic childcare apps routinely miss.
+Centers billing subsidy through the Child Care Financial Assistance (CCFA) program need attendance records that satisfy EEC's voucher and contracted-slot documentation requirements: a format detail that generic childcare apps routinely miss.

-The Massachusetts childcare licensing landscape
+Massachusetts childcare licensing overview

 Massachusetts has approximately 2,400 licensed childcare establishments, concentrated in the Boston metro, Worcester, Springfield, and Lowell.
-The Department of Early Education and Care licenses childcare centers under 606 CMR 7.00 — a regulatory framework covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.
+The Department of Early Education and Care licenses childcare centers under 606 CMR 7.00: a regulatory framework covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.

 For center directors, EEC licensing centers on two things: maintaining correct staff-to-child ratios throughout the operating day and keeping documentation that proves it.
 EEC inspections review attendance records, staff logs, and ratio records.
 Missing documentation is a licensing violation regardless of whether actual ratios were maintained.